Louise de Maisonblanche: Life

+Early life

 Louise de Maisonblanche was born on 17 June 1676 in Paris to Claude de Vin des Œillets, Mademoiselle des Œillets (1637–1687), the maid of honour (demoiselle de compagnie) or chambermaid (femme de chambre) of Françoise-Athénaïs de Rochechouart, Marquise of Montespan (1640 –1707).
 Madame de Montespan had been the maîtresse-en-titre (official mistress) of Louis XIV, King of France (1638–1715) for 9 years, during which he had relationships with other women as well, including Mademoiselle des Œillets.
 She was officially recorded as the daughter of former cavalry captain Philippe de Maisonblanche and his wife, born Lady Gabrielle de La Tour.

+The supposed parents were fictitous, with the name being derived from Chateau de Maison Blanche in Gagny, a property owned by Philippe, Duke of Orleans and where several of his illegitimate children lived.

+She was baptised with her god-parents being; François Quiquebeuf de Rossy, brigadier-general and knight of the military order of Saint-Louis and Marguerite -Françoise Morel.

+Maisonblanche´s maternal grand-parents were the actors, Nicolas de Vin (also known as sieur des Œillets and Louise Faviot (d.
+1670).

 As Maisonblanche's mother was known to have had several lovers, the king always doubted her paternity, even after she had reportedly grown up to closely resemble him.
 He never recognised or legitimised her, and treated her poorly as an adult.

 She was brought up in Paris by her mother and did not receive the same attention that the king's other illegitimate children (by Louise de La Vallière and Madame de Montespan) did.
 For a while, she lived at the Castle of Suisnes, where her mother died in 1687.
+Other sources state that her mother died while incarcarated for life by Louis in the general hospital of Tours, after her involvement in the Affair of the poisons.

-She was then placed in the care of siblings François and Catherine Le Signerre in Mulcent.
+After her mother´s death she was placed in the care of siblings François and Catherine Le Signerre in Mulcent.
+Francois was a priest (French: curé) in Montfort.